Ezeilo/alx-system_engineering-devops/0x00-shell_basics/README.md

-File-7 To move the file betty from /tmp/ to /tmp/my_first_directory
+File-8 To delete the file betty in /tmp/my_first_directory